DAISY-05K/MOVIES_PROJECT/README.md

 # *FROM SCRIPTS TO STATS* - THE FILM INDUSTRY ANALYSIS

-# 1. BUSINESS UNDERSTANDING
+# INTRODUCTION
 Everyone loves a story and movies tell them best.The movie industry whether hollywood,nollywood or even bollywood is a very intresting industry.Alot goes into making a film : production ,casting ,distribution and many other major sectors.For the longest time the industry has been viewed as a **high risk, high reward venture**.This is because of the unpredictable box office performance to shifting audience prefrences among other factors.For example movie budgets can go up to billions of dollars and not a guaranteed return on profits.

 However, the rise of international markets streaming platforms and production strategies,the industry offers new ideas to mitigate and capitalize on high yield opportunities.**We can conclude that when movies are well excuted movies/films generally yeild high returns.**

-In this analysis we shall be comparing budgets to profits,analyze genre performance in the box office and analyze trends over time to help us derive useful insights over the years.All this to answer questions and have useful information to prepare us before we venture into this industry.

 <img src="blackpanther.webp" width="900" height="600" style="image-rendering: auto;">

+# 1. BUSINESS UNDERSTANDING
+In this analysis we shall be comparing budgets to profits,analyze genre performance in the box office and analyze trends over time to help us derive useful insights over the years.All this to answer question what films that are doing well in the box office in the last decade.we will also gather useful information to prepare us before have knowledge on the film industry before we venture into this industry.

 # 2. OBJECTIVES